Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • radiography.

-Sometimes a laparoscopy is performed.
-Therapeutic and diagnostic procedure, in which the organs of the abdominal cavity are examined from the outside.
-During the examination of patients, the following diseases can be detected:
+Sometimes laparoscopy is performed.
+A therapeutic and diagnostic procedure in which the abdominal organs are examined from the outside.
+During the examination of patients, the following diseases can be identified:

 • benign and malignant tumors;